opanitch/resume.md/resume.md

   </div>
   <p class="job-description">I started at True Action as a contractor as the company began its reorganization and rebranding effort after being bought by eBay in 2011.
 I began working on Global Sports Inc’s JAVA based v9/v10 platform where I worked on large brands such as Dick’s Sporting Goods, Speedo, iRobot, and many more.
 Projects ranged in scope from small content updates to feature additions including product page zooms and Express Shop overlays, and redesigns including everything from page redesigns to whole brand redesigns.
 Approximately 6 months after my employment as a contractor, I became a full time employee of the company and was promoted to the lead position of my team.
 Besides development work, my expanded responsibilities included estimating the time and scope of all the projects submitted to my team, coordinating workload bandwidth with project managers, meeting with technical account managers and clients, and assisting the other developers on the team with their work.
 I acquired familiarity with new languages like JAVA, XML and SASS while maintaining proficiency with older JavaScript libraries such as Prototype and jQuery 1.6 (and older), as these were also common place among client sites that had not been updated in years.
 Expanded knowledge of these languages honed my ability to find and squash the worst of display bugs, especially in IE7.</p>
   <ul>
-  <li>Lead and managed the UX Development Team, responsible for building and maintaining 21+ e-commerce stores.
-In addition to typical code development, I estimated project efforts and lead code reviews for the 5 developers on the team.</li>
+  <li>Led and managed the UX Development Team, responsible for building and maintaining 21+ e-commerce stores.
+The lead role involved code development, estimating project efforts, and conducting code reviews for the 5 developers on the team.</li>
   <li>Built and maintained a Java-based e-commerce platform used by 250+ major retailers, such as Dick’s Sporting Goods, Speedo and iRobot.
 The platform was responsible for catalyzing the sales of $XXXBB in annual revenue.</li>
   <li>Utilized Javascript, jQuery, and Prototype.js to create new web features like Quick Shop, Product Image Zoom, and Dynamic Product Filtering, which increased sales performance by 82% pre/post.</li>
   <li>Created modular code snippets using Java templates and SASS implemented across our book of business.
 In turn, my team saw a maintenance savings of 50%, or 6-8 hours per developer per week.</li>